API Reference¶

 ¶

 Import a model in the UFO format.
-The path should specify the folder containing the model's .py
+The path should specify the folder containing the model's .py files.

 particles() -> list[Particle]